konrad-karanowski/Unet/README.md

 $ python train.py -e 100 -c 5 -lr 0.001 -g True
 ```

 At the end of training, program will always save final model.
-All callbacks will be stored as [model state dicts](https://pytorch.org/tutorials/beginner/saving_loading_models.html) in folder *callbacks*.
+All callbacks will be stored as [model state dicts](https://pytorch.org/tutorials/beginner/saving_loading_models.html) in folder *callbacks* (watch "Data structure").

 ### Metrics
 Metrics of model performance are:
-- loss function value - BinaryCrossEntropy
 - fuzzy version of IoU - ratio of the intersection to the union
 - dice coefficient - F1 score for image segmentation
-- alternative loss = 1 - dice coefficient
+- loss function value - Dice loss (1 - dice coefficient)

 Great video explaining this metrics: [click](https://www.youtube.com/watch?v=AZr64OxshLo&t=797s).